Azure/azure-powershell/src/KubernetesConfiguration/docs/Update-AzKubernetesConfigurationFlux.md

 ```

 ### -BucketTimeoutInSecond
-The maximum time to attempt to reconcile the cluster git repository source with the remote.
+The maximum time to attempt to reconcile the cluster bucket source with the remote.

 ```yaml
 Type: System.Int64